adamchainz/django-browser-reload/README.rst

 ------------

 When ``DEBUG`` is ``True``, the template tag includes a small script.
-This script connects back to the development server and will automatically reload when ``runserver`` restarts, or a template is modified.
+This script connects back to the development server and will automatically reload when static assets or templates are modified, or after ``runserver`` restarts.
 (Detecting modification of Django templates requires Django 3.2+.)
 The reload only happens in the most recently opened tab.